NEW 📗Story: Tap

 Read more: Ludic Productivity

-A neighbourhood café operates with apparent normality.
-The baker arrives, produces pastries, serves customers.
-People come, consume, depart.
-No payment occurs, no barter transpires.
-The baker accesses goods through retail like everyone else.
+With the help of the country’s world-class logistics and automatic systems, much of the tedious and laborious aspects of work have been reduced.
+A neighbourhood café operates in the Commonwealth with apparent normality.
+The baker arrives, produces pastries and serves customers.
+People come, eat and depart.
+No payment occurs, and usually no barter transpires.
+In this system, the baker accesses goods through retail like everyone else.
 They operate the café in the straightforward psychology of the ludic economy – for its own sake, and the pleasure and prestige it transfers.

 Service Access #

 The incorporated/unincorporated distinction is the primary axis of participation in the commons economy.
+It is both a geographic and a political distinction.
 Municipalities and metropolises have a direct barter relationship with the state – their municipal corporations trade accounted output for investment, negotiate with bureaus and attract republican attention through productive capacity.
 This relationship brings with it an expectation of registered occupation, because the municipality’s standing in the barter economy depends on common participation.

 Residents of incorporated communities register their occupations with the Commonwealth Employment Register, not as a condition of receiving goods, but as a legal feature of municipal life.
-The occupation could be almost anything – education, caring for children, workplace membership, self-directed economic activity, a likeable punter – but it is expected and largely social in its enforcement.
+The occupation could be almost anything – education, caring for children, workplace membership, self-directed economic activity, a likeable punter – but it is expected and usually a type of formal employment.
+It is also, importantly, a legal obligation of incorporated areas.

 Provinces and other unincorporated areas operate outside this structure.
 Communities there have no standing to barter directly with the state, and so the expectation of registered occupation does not reach them in the same way.
 A family farming their own land is not failing an obligation; they simply exist in a different relationship with the Commonwealth, one that involves fewer guarantees alongside fewer requirements.
 This is not a designed incentive so much as a natural consequence of geography and settlement: the machinery of investment and participation requires a counterparty, and unincorporated areas have none.